micheles/micheles.github.io/_posts/2014-08-17-large-logic-trees.md

 num_tasks        | 671

-The reduction is necessary because currently the full SHARE model cannot addressed as a single computation: the quantity of data to return from the workers is too big and the celery/rabbitmq combo fail.
+The reduction is necessary because currently the full SHARE model cannot be addressed as a single computation: the quantity of data to return from the workers is too big and the celery/rabbitmq combo fail.
 After all such libraries were designed to exchange a lot of small messages and not a small number of huge messages.
 Moreover the full model